 toString :: Path -> String

-will expose a different API depending on
+Unlike the unix library xinu will expose a different API depending on

 library function availability of the build environment (based on findings of

-, it provides a xinu.h
+xinu-ffi’s configure script).
+Similar to xinu-ffi, it provides a xinu.h

 header file, so dependents who care about availability of functions (e.g., to

-provide different implementations based on what’s available) can use CPP
+provide different implementations based on what’s available) can use CPP.

-Instead, it relies on the MonadIO
+Instead, it relies on the MonadIO type-class to liftIO xinu-ffi functions

 where necessary.
 Furthermore, errors are reported and (where applicable) safely

-handled using the MonadThrow
+handled using the MonadThrow and MonadMask type-classes from the

-package.
+exceptions package.
 This

-functions to be used within arbitrary monad stacks (assuming an
+allows xinu functions to be used within arbitrary monad stacks (assuming an

-instance of MonadIO
+instance of MonadIO and MonadThrow/MonadMask is present).

-So, xinu-ffi
+So, xinu-ffi exposes

 System.Xinu.IO.FFI.c_openat :: Int32 -> CString -> Int32 -> Word32 -> IO Int32

-exposes, among others,
+while xinu exposes, among others,

 System.Xinu.IO.FilePath.openat :: (MonadIO m, MonadMask m)